viodid/cpp_modules/README.md

 - **Error Handling**: Robust exception handling and error recovery strategies
 - **Type Safety**: Proper use of C++ casting operators and type system
 - **Real-world Application**: File processing, data parsing, and algorithm implementation

-This progression ensures a thorough understanding of C++ from basic syntax to advanced features, preparing students for complex software development projects.